 An adjudicator can only be appointed by an Authorised Nominating Authority (ANA) chosen by the claimant.
 The procedures and time-frames in relation to the adjudication process are strict and governed solely by the Acts.
 An adjudicator’s determination, while not final, is binding on the parties until the dispute is resolved by private agreement, a court, or some other process.
 If the party who it is claimed owes the money (the respondent) does not pay the adjudicated amount by the relevant date, the adjudicator’s determination can be registered as a judgement in a court of competent jurisdiction via a relatively straightforward administrative process and enforced as a Judgement of the Court.
 If, subsequently, a respondent applies to the court to have the judgment set aside, the respondent will not be entitled to bring a cross-claim against the claimant, or to raise any defence in relation to matters arising under the construction contract or to challenge the determination by the adjudicator, (other than on grounds of an adjudicator’s jurisdiction).
 In addition, the respondent must pay into court as security the unpaid portion of the adjudicated amount pending the outcome of those proceedings.

 New South Wales was the first Australian jurisdiction to introduce this massive reform to payment arrangements in the building and construction industry.
 Shortly afterwards, Victoria introduced legislation closely modeled on the NSW Act in its original form.
 Since that time both the NSW and Victorian Acts have undergone significant amendments, simplifying the capacity of claimants to make applications.
 Now all States and Territories have enacted security of payment legislation.
 The South Australian, Tasmanian and Australian Capital Territory legislation is closely modeled on the NSW Act (as amended).
 The Northern Territory and Western Australian legislation is loosely modeled on the UK ‘construction contracts’ Act.
-The former LNP government in Queensland amended the "Payments" act (it is not a "Security of Payments" act) which removed the claimants right of choice of ANA, prevented industry parties receiving free advice from ANAs and introduced mandatory adjudication application fees.
-The current ALP government is reviewing the impact of these amendments which are strongly opposed by subcontractor organisations.
+The former LNP government in Queensland amended the "Payments" act (it is not a "Security of Payments" act and is now called a "Fairness" act) which removed the claimants right of choice of ANA, prevented industry parties receiving free advice from ANAs and introduced mandatory adjudication application fees.
+The Queensland Act is expensive, slow and cumbersome.
+The majority of adjudication applications made under that Act are found to be invalid.